abhinav-bohra/GrowFast/README.md

 - Cannot implemented as an Android/IOS App
 - Doesn’t work on outdated/slow servers
 - No other languages except English is used in this implementation
--  Advanced security features haven’t been introduced.
+-  Advanced security features haven’t been introduced

 ## Assumptions and Dependencies

 It is assumed that the display will be provided to the all employees.
 It is assumed that there would